 - 4.1.1 Only targets approved by the IPSC Assembly and which fully comply with the specifications in Appendices B and C are to be used for IPSC Action Air matches. - 4.1.1.1 If one or more targets at a match fail to comply exactly with the stated specifications, and if replacement targets of the correct specifications are unavailable, the Range Master must decide whether or not the variance is acceptable for that match, and which provisions of Section 2.3 of these rules will apply, if any.
-However, the Range Master's decision will only affect the match in progress, and will not serve as a precedent for future matches held at the same location, or for any subsequent use of the subject targets at another match. - 4.1.1.2 There are two sizes of poppers approved for use in IPSC Action Air matches (see Appendix C).
-IPSC Action Air Mini Poppers are used to simulate IPSC Action Air Poppers placed at greater distances.
-The following types and sizes of targets may be included together in the same target array: - Action Air Targets and Action Air Poppers; or - Action Air Targets and Action Air Mini Poppers.
+However, the Range Master's decision will only affect the match in progress, and will not serve as a precedent for future matches held at the same location, or for any subsequent use of the subject targets at another match. - 4.1.1.2 There are two sizes of paper targets and poppers approved for use in IPSC Action Air matches (see Appendices B and C).
+IPSC Action Air Micro Targets and Mini Poppers are used to simulate IPSC Action Air Targets and Poppers placed at greater distances.
+The following types and sizes of targets may be included together in the same target array: - IPSC Action Air Targets and IPSC Action Air Poppers; or - IPSC Action Air Micro Targets and IPSC Action Air Mini Poppers; or - IPSC Action Air Targets and IPSC Action Air Mini Poppers; or - IPSC Action Air Micro Targets and IPSC Action Air Poppers.